0p3r4t4/PPPUCPP2nd/README.md

-After more than a decade without doing any serious programming (some bash and Python for system administration tasks do not count, I guess) I faced a required massive modification of an old C program and get bitten again by the coding snake.
+After more than a decade without doing any serious programming (some bash and Python for system administration tasks do not count, I guess) I faced a required massive modification of an old C program and got bitten again by the coding snake.

 I have two main points to struggle with:
  - A strong sense for a need to **return to the basics**.